AgustinSRG/pmv-site/content/en/docs/Tutorials/06-navigating.md

 You can clear the filter by clicking on the **X** button that appears in the search bar when there is an active filter.

-## Advanced search
+## Find media

-If you want a more advanced search system, in order to find a particular file in your vault, you can use the **Advanced search** page.
+If you want a more advanced search system, in order to find a particular file in your vault, you can use the **Find media** page.
 This page will offer you a variety of options like:

- - Filtering by text in title or description
+ - Filtering by text in the title
  - Filtering by multiple tags
  - Filtering by media type (video, audio, picture)
  - Filtering by album